SirRegion/turn-config/machines/dev-workstation/windows/basic-setup.README.md

-# Setup a developer workstation
+# Windows setup
-> Here are some basic tipps & tricks to set up a windows based developer workstation.
+> Here are some basic tips & tricks for setting up a windows based developer workstation.

 ## 1. Install Chocolatey Package Manager
 See https://chocolatey.org/install